0x-noad/dkey-demo/README.md

 ## Usage

 ** This repo should be used as a demo only.
-Use the steps below to set up a local blockchain and see the smart contract & zkSNARKs work.
+Use the steps below to set up a local blockchain and see the smart contract & zkSNARKs work with the front end (hosted at https://0x-noad.github.io/).
 N.B.: none of the smart contracts or proof circuits have been audited at this time. **

 ...